 Wroclaw Centennial Hall – Unique UNESCO World Heritage Site

-Although many admire the churches of the city, some visitors do not necessarily have in mind that in Wrocław you can also find other interesting architectural styles.
-In particular, the Centennial Hall.
-It was built from 1911 to 1913 by the Wroclaw architect Max Berg.
-Personally, it reminds me a bit of the Blue Mosque in Istanbul.
+Even though many admire the city’s churches, some visitors don’t necessarily realize that there are other buildings in Wrocław that are also very different in style.
+The Jahrhunderthalle in particular, which is now a World Heritage Site, is an outstanding example of German architecture from before the First World War.
+It was built between 1911 and 1913 by the Wroclaw city architect Max Berg.
+Personally, it reminds me a little of the Blue Mosque in Istanbul.
 But it is actually an event and exhibition hall.
-It can be visited.
-However, we recommend that you combine your visit to the Centennial Hall with a guided tour to learn more about this fascinating world heritage site.
+It can be visited today.
+However, we recommend that you combine your visit to the Jahrhunderthalle with a guided tour so that you can learn more about this fascinating World Heritage Site.

 Iglica